mskf1383/pashmak/README.md

 ```

 ### return
-this command exits program
+This command exits program

-look at this example:
+Look at this example:

 ```bash
 mem 'first print\n'; out ^;